AnselChang/Tetrisfish2/README.md

 - A sandbox to play with and learn from various configurable NES Tetris AIs
 - Multiplayer rooms, equipped with admin controls, scoring, and live chat, so that multiple players and AIs can play together in realtime

 ...but the ultimate goal of tetrisfish is an ambitious one.
 I aim for a full ranked multiplayer system not unlike chess.com.
 Players can battle other players and bots in realtime to gain elo and rank up in the leaderboards.

+I want tetrisfish ultimately to be the *de facto* standard for all major tournaments.
+I want it to make the multiplayer NES Tetris experience a seamless one.
 But to pull this off, every previously mentioned feature needs to be tuned to perfection.
 And thus sets the massive scope I hope to pull off.

 ## To join the community